-- The Fund invests in high-growth knowledge intensive early stage companies spun-out from or associated with Imperial College London with the potential for significant capital growth. - The Fund seeks to generate capital appreciation with the additional benefit to UK taxpayers of the tax reliefs available through the EIS.
+- The Fund invests in high-growth knowledge intensive early stage companies principally spun out from the Northern Triangle Universities of Leeds, Manchester and Sheffield with the potential for significant capital growth. - The Fund seeks to generate capital appreciation with the additional benefit to UK taxpayers of the tax reliefs available through the EIS.